 monday.com can be used for all aspects of managing your team - not just for managing your projects and tasks.
-It’s also important to understand that monday was built as a collaboration tool, not just a project management tool, as the scope of collaboration goes far beyond project management.
+It’s also important to understand that monday.com was built as a collaboration tool, not just a project management tool, as the scope of collaboration goes far beyond project management.
 This means that once you are set up properly and you and your team are using the platform, it will become the central (if not the only) way that you and your team will work together and communicate.
-This means less time in long tedious meetings and more time spent on the things that matter - yey!
+So, less time in long tedious meetings and more time spent on the things that matter :)

-As a manager, we know it can be difficult to manage multiple projects at once.
-Building a high level project board, to be used as a project dashboard, will help you and your team keep tabs on the stage of each project and will provide a great view of the big picture.
-It is important to only focus on the simple overview of each project without including the small details that can be added to a low level board (shown below).
+We know managers have their hands full when leading multiple projects at once.
+Building a high-level project board, to be used as a project dashboard, will help you and your team keep tabs on the stage and status of each project and will provide a great view of the big picture.
+It is important to only focus on the simple overview of each project without including the small details that can be added to a low-level board (shown below).

-You should build your high level project board using status columns to show the main phases or milestones of each project, allowing for an easy click to update progress.
-Use a person column (or multiple person columns) to assign and show which of your team members are responsible for the entire project, or for a specific phase; also giving accountability to each team member.
+You should build your high-level project board using status columns to show the main phases or milestones of each project, allowing for an easy click to update progress.
+Use a person column (or multiple person columns or a Team column, available on our Column Center) to assign and show which of your team members are responsible for the entire project, or for a specific phase; also giving accountability to each team member.
 Use a date column to add the major deadlines of each project.
 Building your board in this way will ensure you’re always on top of what’s going on and can evaluate whether you’re likely to meet your goals.
+Using the Link (available on our Column Center) or Tags column allow you to better the link the two board types, allowing for a seamless transition between them :)

 The Task Board

-Alongside your high level project board, you should work from a lower level task board to determine what you and your team will actually be doing week to week.
+Alongside your high-level project board, you should work from a lower-level task board to determine what you and your team will actually be doing week to week.
 Work according to periods of time, for example, weekly, 2 weekly or quarterly periods, whatever best suits you and your team, but always add achievable goals to this board.
 Prioritize which tasks you’ll work on in each period of time and split your board into groups to represent the periods you’re working to; for example, this week, next week or November, December.
+A great way to stay synced is the Week column (available on our Column Center) which allows you to set the week you wish for your team members to push forward with a project.

 By splitting your tasks this way, you and your team can ensure the workload is shared out fairly and that each member of your team has a realistic amount of work to be completed within each time period.
 By always looking ahead, your team will know what’s coming up, allowing them to manage their time more effectively.

-Assigning a member of your team to each task or project using the Person column will make your team members accountable for their work.
+Assigning a team member (or an entire team using the Team column, accessible on our Column Center) to each task or project using the Person/team columns will make your team members accountable for their work (in their eyes and in the eyes of others).

 Team members will naturally be more motivated to complete their tasks by the deadline (or sooner) and to do the best of their ability.
 Furthermore, you can measure how efficiently and effectively your team members are working.
 Everyone knows who to speak to about each task or project, who to hold accountable for any mistakes (fingers crossed there are none) and who to recognize and congratulate for great work.